Simon Schama: BBC

-In 2011 the BBC commissioned Simon Schama to write and present a five-part series called A History of the Jews for BBC Two for transmission in 2012, The title became The Story of the Jews and broadcast was delayed until September 2013.
-Writing in The Observer, Andrew Anthony called it "an astonishing achievement, a TV landmark."
+In 2011, the BBC commissioned Simon Schama to write and present a five-part series called A History of the Jews for BBC Two, for transmission in 2012, The title became The Story of the Jews and broadcast was delayed until September 2013.
+Writing in The Observer, Andrew Anthony called the series "an astonishing achievement, a TV landmark."

 In 2018, Simon Schama wrote and presented five of the nine episodes of Civilisations, a reboot of the 1969 series by Kenneth Clark.

 Personal life

 Schama is Jewish.
 He is married to Virginia Papaioannou, a geneticist from California; they have two children, Chloe and Gabriel.
 As of 2014, Schama resides in Briarcliff Manor, New York.
 He is a Tottenham Hotspur supporter.

 Politics

 In 2010, Schama was a financial donor to Oona King's unsuccessful campaign to become Mayor of London.

 In August 2014, Schama was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In November 2017, Schama joined Simon Sebag Montefiore and Howard Jacobson in writing a letter to The Times about their concern over antisemitism in the Labour Party under Jeremy Corbyn's leadership, with particular reference to a growth in Anti-Zionism and its purported "antisemitic characteristics".
 Schama and Sebag Montefiore have both written historical works about Israel, while Jacobson has written regularly about Israel and the UK Jewish community in his newspaper columns.
 Schama made a further criticism of the party in July 2019, when he joined other leading Jewish figures in saying, in a letter to The Guardian, that the crisis was "a taint of international and historic shame" and that trust in the party was "fractured beyond repair".